KaMuench/blog/_posts/2023-05-29-create-background-with-blender.md

 ## Create the foreground

+For the foreground part I used the tutorial of [Blender Made Easy - How to Make a cool Blender Wallpaper](https://www.youtube.com/watch?v=Z_kAzpmgNN8&ab_channel=BlenderMadeEasy).
+You can follow the tutorial on youtube or here.

 The first thing we have to do is to create our hexagon.
 For this we add a cylinder `Shift + A -> Mesh -> Cylinder`and change the number of verticies to 6.

 <div class="image-with-description-right ">